 Janna Thomas finds much of her quilting inspiration in flowers and antique stitchery designs.
 Her specialty is borders, and she shares her ideas for transitioning a quilt from the center out to the border – or borders!
 She is a stickler for accuracy, and she shares basic tips on creating accurate blocks, as well as how to prepare and handle them during assembly, to keep them from losing their shape.
 She demonstrates how to make quick diamond-in-a-square and triangle-in-a-square blocks.
 Frustration with her cutting ruler prompted her husband Paul to design a new ruler for her, and they now have a quilting tool company.
 They share the sweet story of how they met, and why they named their company Courtship Quilts.

 As the designer of the TQS BOM quilt for 2016, Lessa Siegele knows a lot about accurate piecing, and she shares many of her tips for piecing perfection.
 Lessa grew up in Australia and has always loved historic quilts.
 She was presented the Order of Australia Medal by Queen Elizabeth II for her work promoting quilting.
-She shares the story of the Rajah quilt, made by women convicts while on a boat journey in the 1840s, which is the basis for the BOM quilt.
+She shares the story of The Rajah quilt, made by women convicts while on a boat journey in the 1840s, which is the basis for the BOM quilt.
 Lessa then offers many tips for accurate piecing, using her Rajah Quilt Revisited as a sample.
-She also has suggestions on how to personalize the BOM quilt, to make it your own.
-TQS then visits the VA Museum, which houses some magnificent quilts.
+She also has suggestions on how to personalize the BOM quilt to make it your own.
+TQS then visits The Virginia Quilt Museum, which houses some magnificent quilts.
 Set in an 1856 historic home, it had been a hospital during the Civil War but now houses an enormous quilt collection.